The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/job-changes.md

       [here](https://na.finalfantasyxiv.com/jobguide/paladin/) for updated
       tooltips."
   - patch: "6.2"
-    description: Blade of Valor combo buffed by 40 potency per hit.
+    description: Blade of Valor combo buffed by 40 potency per hit and Holy Spirit buffed by 20 potency under Requiescat.
 No changes to rotation.
 18s prepull opener is still preferred for an unknown killtime.
+Holy Spirit also buffed pre-lv84 (20p unbuffed, 40p under Requiescat)
 authors:
   - Balance-PLD-Staff
 ---